Van Jefferson Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Recent Performances

-- Jefferson put together a nine-yard performance against the 49ers on two catches.
+- In last week's game against the 49ers, Jefferson racked up two catches for nine yards.

-- During his last three games, Jefferson has caught five passes on nine targets for 79 yards, averaging 26.3 yards per game.
+- Jefferson has 79 receiving yards on five catches (nine targets) over his last three games, averaging 26.3 yards per game.

 Jefferson's Los Angeles Teammates